-Macquarie Fields is a green, leafy suburb as it is surrounded by bushland.
-It offers plenty of amenities and facilities including schools, shopping, recreational centres, parks, nature preserves, as well as wide open spaces.
-You will find Woolworths, Coles, Aldi and many other smaller shops.
+Today Macquarie Fields is a green, leafy suburb surrounded by bushland.
+It offers plenty of amenities and facilities including schools, shopping, recreational centres, parks and nature reserves.
+There is also a small white sand beach in the area with a bushwalk track.